Adyen/adyen-prestashop/README.md

 Use Adyen's plugin for PrestaShop to offer frictionless payments online, in-app, and in-store.

 ## Integration
 The plugin integrates card component(Secured Fields) using Adyen Checkout for all card payments.
+Local payment methods are integrated with Checkout Payment Methods.

 ## Requirements
 This plugin supports PrestaShop version 1.6 or 1.7.